 The number of students who can participate is unlimited.
-We do ask that there be no more that fifteen student leaders.
-This helps make the decision process go quicker and be more productive.
+We recommend a maximum of 15 student leaders to help the decision process go quicker and be more productive.

 What grades can get involved?

-Spark Change is a K-12 program with a curriculum lining up with different grade levels.
+Spark Change is a K-8 program with a curriculum lining up with different grade levels.

 How often should I meet with the student leaders?